“From Populism to Authoritarian Neopatrimonial Regime in Venezuela”

 Margarita López Maya (Historian, CENDES, Universidad Central de Venezuela)

 Populism rose in Venezuela at the end of the 20th Century by the hand of the charismatic leader Hugo Chávez.
-Once in power he would steadily erode one of the democracies considered more stable and promising of Latin America.
-In the name of Socialism of the 21st Century he undertook a vast destruction of liberal democratic institutions such as the independence of public branches of government, pluralism and alternation in power.
+Once in power he would steadily erode one of the more stable and promising democracies of Latin America.
+In the name of Socialism of the 21st Century, he undertook a vast destruction of liberal democratic institutions such as the independence of public branches of government, pluralism and alternation in power.
 By the time he agonized in Habana, soil was fertile for the conversion of Venezuela´s regime under his appointed successor Nicolás Maduro in an example of Authoritarian Neopatrimonial rule.
-In this presentation I address the sociopolitical process of the twenty years of chavismos´s rule guided by the theoretical perspective of Ernesto Laclau and other authors related to his populist approach.
+In this presentation, Margarita López Maya addresses the sociopolitical process of Chavismo's twenty year rule guided by the theoretical perspective of Ernesto Laclau and other authors related to his populist approach.

-Margarita López Maya is a historian and PhD in Social Sciences of the Universidad Central de Venezuela.
-She is Emeritus Professor-Researcher of the Center for Development Studies (CENDES) of the Universidad Central and member of the Center of Political Studies of Universidad Católica Andrés Bello.
+Margarita López Maya (Ph.D., Universidad Central de Venezuela).
+Historian, and Emeritus Professor-Researcher of the Center for Development Studies (CENDES) of the Universidad Central and member of the Center of Political Studies of Universidad Católica Andrés Bello.
 Professor López Maya has been editor of Revista Venezolana de Economía y Ciencias Sociales and on the Board of the Latin American Social Sciences Council (CLACSO).
 She has been recognized as an important expert in Modern Venezuelan History, especially of the Chavista Era.
-Among her publications: Venezuela: Del Viernes Negro al Referendo Revocatorio [From Black Friday to the Presidential Recall] (Grupo Alfa, 2005), Editor of Ideas para construir el socialismo del siglo XXI [Ideas to Build Socialism of the 21st Century] (Grupo Alfa, 2010 y 2011), Democracia Participativa en Venezuela.
-Orígenes, leyes, percepciones y desafíos [Participative Democracy in Venezuela.
-Origins, laws, perceptions and challenges] (Centro Gumilla, 2011), El Estado Descomunal (El Nacional Editora, 2013), “The Political Crisis of Postchavism” (Social Justice, 2014) & El ocaso del chavismo.
+Among her publications: Venezuela: Del viernes negro al referendo revocatorio [From Black Friday to the Presidential Recall] (Grupo Alfa, 2005), Editor of Ideas para construir el socialismo del siglo XXI [Ideas to Build Socialism of the 21st Century] (Grupo Alfa, 2010 y 2011), Democracia participativa en Venezuela (1999-2010): origenes, leyes, percepciones y desafios [Participative Democracy in Venezuela (1999-2010): Origins, laws, perceptions and challenges] (Centro Gumilla, 2011), El Estado Descomunal (El Nacional Editora, 2013), “The Political Crisis of Postchavism” (Social Justice, 2014) and El ocaso del chavismo.
 Venezuela 2005-2015 [The Sunset of Chavism.
 Venezuela 2005-2015] (Caracas, Grupo Alfa, 2016).